Get

 If you’re wondering when Munchkin cats are fully grown, it is usually by the time they’re 1 year old.
 Like other cats, they fill out a bit after reaching young adulthood.
 Most won’t change that much physically after they are 2 years old.

 Kittens go through a developmental spurt in their first 9 months of life.
-Newly born kittens often weigh no more than 3 ounces or so.
+Newly born kittens often weigh around 3-4 ounces or so.
 Cats are born blind and unable to walk without assistance.
-Within 8 weeks of birth, kittens develop into playful bundles of energy weighing up to 2½ pounds.
+Within 8 weeks of birth, kittens develop into playful bundles of energy weighing from 1½ to 2½ pounds.

 During these first months, kittens learn the skills they need to survive and become accustomed to human contact.
-Cats that don’t have sufficient human contact during the first 3 to 9 weeks of their lives often remain permanently wary of people.
+Cats that don’t have sufficient human contact and adequate socialisation during the first 3 to 9 weeks of their lives may remain permanently wary of people.

 orange-munchkin-cat-in-sky-blue-background